 - May not be legal for street use in some regions

-This slip-on evokes fighter jet design with its carbon fiber muffler and stainless steel piping.
-It benefits from the proprietary V.A.L.E system that Two Brothers uses.
-This allows the various components to be lined up more accurately before they are fixed in place, ensuring a perfect harmony between bike and exhaust.
+I was immediately drawn to the design of the M2, reminiscent of a fighter jet with its carbon fiber muffler and stainless steel piping.
+But what caught my attention was the proprietary V.A.L.E system that Two Brothers employs.
+It allowed me to line up the various components perfectly before locking them into place, ensuring a seamless integration between my bike and the exhaust.

 Pros